-In 2015, I read an article that said the Tri-Cities, our home town, is the “sickest in the nation” this flu season.
-The flu has been rampant this year in our area and those who get it have been sicker longer.
-What do you do to stay healthy in the midst of epidemic flu?
-Here on the farm we do several things:
+In 2015, I read an article that said the Tri-Cities, our home town, was the “sickest in the nation” that flu season.
+In light of current events with Coronavirus I thought now was a great time to re-fresh this post.
+What do you do to stay healthy in the midst of flu/viral epidemic?

 It’s all about immunity.
 We all know it’s important to maintain a healthy immune system.
 Immunity boosters like the Elderberry Syrup Mix (shown above) are a staple on the farm.
 But did you know that what you eat can directly attack your immune system?
 Some studies have tested the effect of a high sugar diet (carbohydrates, breads, pasta, candy, etc.) and shown that your immune system can remain compromised for up to 6 hours after eating just one high sugar food item.
 Foods that help maintain your immunity without causing the 6 hour compromise include: vegetables, grass fed meat, fats, oils, eggs, bone broths, and most cultured foods.